The 4 communication styles every manager should know

 4. Assertive communication style.

 A person with this communication style stands up for themselves.
-They are the type of communicator who knows how to explain and advocate for what they want, the rights of others, or their own well-being.
-Assertive communicators may use hand gestures while communicating nonverbally, and they likely have calm or happy facial expressions while speaking.
+They are the type of communicator who knows how to explain and advocate for what they want, others' rights, or their own well-being.
+Assertive communicators may use hand gestures while communicating nonverbally, and they likely have calm or joyful facial expressions while speaking.
+People often view this as the most effective communication style in the workplace.

 Assertive communicators: